“Cheeseburger in paradise.

 Not too particular, not too precise.

 The lyrics may be Jimmy Buffett’s but it’s a sentiment felt by many who find their way to the Cabbage Key Restaurant Bar & Inn on – where else? – Cabbage Key, 100 acres of unspoiled tropical island splendor just 20 miles northwest of Fort Myers in Pine Island Sound.

-The island is legendary for being the inspiration for Buffett’s popular hit, “Cheeseburger in Paradise,” and the ultra-casual restaurant does serve up a tasty burger, along with peel-and-eat shrimp, mahi sandwiches and stone crab claws (in season, mid-October to mid-May).
+The island is legendary for serving up a tasty burger, along with peel-and-eat shrimp, mahi sandwiches and stone crab claws (in season, mid-October to mid-May).

 If you don’t have your own boat, never fear: There are water taxies from Pineland, Boca Grande and a Captiva Cruises excursion that will take you there.
 The trip is half the fun as you are likely to see dolphins frolicking in the water and birds like herons, osprey and eagles flying overhead or diving for lunch.